 Photography Tips – Learn How to Take (and Make) Better Photos

 This list is a compilation of links to sites and resources that will help teach you about photography, from capture to post-processing (image editing) to printing.
-Most of them offer tutorials, tips and techniques for free.
-Take better photos with these recommended resources.

 With the introduction of video capture capabilities in digital SLR cameras such as the Nikon D90 and Canon 5D Mark II, it's time to start talking about video production techniques.